 (9) "Sprinkling" CRUTs (CCA 202233014) (see Item 28 below); and a.
-FY 2023 Greenbook.
-Tax legislative proposals from the Biden administration were summarized in "General Explanations of the Administration's Fiscal Year 2023 Revenue Proposals" (popularly called the "Greenbook"), released March 28, 2022.
-Many of its provisions are similar to items in the FY 2022 Greenbook, but unlike the FY 2022 Greenbook, some transfer tax proposals were also included.
-For a brief description of some of the business, individual, and transfer tax provisions in the FY 2023 Greenbook, see Item 2.e of Estate Planning Current Developments and Hot Topics for 2022 (December 2022) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.
-The following is a brief overview of highlights of the FY 2023 Greenbook.
+FY 2024 and FY 2023 Greenbooks.
+Tax legislative proposals from the Biden administration were summarized in "General Explanations of the Administration's Fiscal Year 2024 Revenue Proposals" (popularly called the "Greenbook"), released March 9, 2023.
+Many of its provisions are similar to items in the FY 2023 and FY 2022 Greenbooks, but the FY 2024 (FY24) Greenbook include some rather surprising new transfer tax and trust proposals.
+For a brief description of some of the business, individual, and transfer tax provisions in the FY23 Greenbook, see Item 2.e of Estate Planning Current Developments and Hot Topics for 2022 (December 2022) found here, and for a much more detailed discussion of the FY23 and FY24 Greenbooks, see Aucutt, Washington Update: Pending and Potential Administrative and Legislative Changes (April 2023) found here, both available at www.bessemertrust.com/for-professional-partners/advisor-insights.
+The following is a brief overview of highlights of the FY24 and FY23 Greenbooks (the new proposals in the FY24 Greenbook are noted).